Vrchlabí

 Vrchlabí ([ˈvr̩xlabiː]; Hohenelbe, Albipolis) is a town in Trutnov District in the Hradec Králové Region of the Czech Republic.
 It has about 12,000 inhabitants.
 It lies at the foot of the Giant Mountains on the river Elbe.
-The town centre with the castle complex, monastery complex and town park is well preserved and is protected by law as an urban monument zone.
+The town centre with the castle complex, monastery complex and town park is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Vrchlabí is made up of town parts of Vrchlabí, Hořejší Vrchlabí and Podhůří.
+Vrchlabí consists of three municipal parts (in brackets population according to the 2021 census):